 The parish house was added in 1916-1917 on the lot to the west occupied by a frame house, to provide a large auditorium, parlor, kitchen, offices, and classrooms, with recreation space in the basement that included a bowling alley.
 The building was designed by Justus M. Scrafford (1878-1947), a Beaux-Arts trained professor of architecture at Syracuse University.
 Scrafford’s design reflected the Gothic style of the church, complete with a crenelated parapet that evoked the one on the church tower.
 His design also showed influence of the Arts and Crafts Movement in the pebble-dash stucco and interior woodwork.

 The Welsh Garden is a place of quiet contemplation that contains the remains of Grace parishioners.
 It consists of two former residential lots to the north of the church that were acquired in the 1960s after the houses were removed as part of the city’s widespread urban renewal efforts.
 Another residential lot west of the parish house was acquired for parking.
 The garden is named in memory of Grace’s longest-serving Rector, Walter Welsh and his wife Marie, whose remains are interred at the cross at the center of the garden.

 Grace Church, within walking distance of Syracuse University, has long served as the Episcopal parish for the university community– a spiritual home for students, faculty, and staff.
 For decades, the rector of Grace served as the Episcopal chaplain at Syracuse University’s Hendricks Chapel.
 This position was last held by The Rev. Jennifer Baskerville Burrows.

-A History of Activism
+History of Social Activism

 A Racially Inclusive Congregation

-Pioneering Women’s Ordination
+Association with Women’s Ordination